ryansheehy0/Cheat_Sheets/javascript_under_the_hood.md

-import defaultExport from "npmPackage" import {regularExport} from "./javascriptFile" import {obj: {key1, key2}} from "./anotherJSFile" // dereferencing an object inside an export
+import defaultExport from "npmPackage" import {regularExport} from "./javascriptFile" import {obj: {key1, key2}} from "./anotherJSFile" // dereferencing an object inside an export import "jsFile" // This will just run the jsFile.

 // In separate files
 export default function defaultThing(){console.log("default export")}